 Melt over double boiler a pound of milk chocolate.
 For American taste, Hershey's works

-fermented in comparison with Nestle's.* While melting the chocolate, mix 1 to 1-1/2 cups of
+fermented in comparison with Nestle's.* While melting the chocolate, mix 1 cup of

-unflavored malted milk with about 2 cups of ground walnuts and 2 cups of ground almonds.
+unflavored malted milk with 1 cup ground walnuts and 1 cup ground almonds.

 Thoroughly mix nuts and malted milk.
-This amount is actually a little more than you need, but if
+This amount is almost precisely what you'll need for

-make more than one batch in a season, the rest of it can be used on the second batch.
+need, the rest of it can be used on a second batch.

 Spread half of melted chocolate on one side of hardened candy.
 While the milk chocolate is still gooey, sprinkle nut-malted milk mixture on surface and press in.
 Turn batch over and repeat the process on other side.
 If it cracks while turning it over, just fit the pieces together and continue.
 Cover with another piece of foil and allow to stand overnight.
 In the morning, break into small chunks.